edalholt/TDT4225/task3.md

 ### Task 1:
 showing top 10 rows from all of your tables is sufficient

+### Task 2:
+(Add pictures of code and results, describe briefly)

+Question 1:

+Question 2:

+Question 3:
+Count how many times each user_id appears in the Activity table.
+The user_id that appears the most must belong to the user with the most activities.
+Retrieve the 15 users with the most activities.

+Question 4:

+Question 5:

+Question 6:

+Question 7:

+Question 8:

+Question 9:

+Question 10:

+Question 11:

+Question 12:
+Used rank function described here: https://www.sqlshack.com/overview-of-sql-rank-functions/ to rank every transportation mode on how often they are used for every user.
+Then, the top 1 most frequently used transportation mode is chosen for every user.
+Users who don’t register transportation modes are not included.

 ## Discussion
 Discuss your solutions.
 Did you do anything differently than how it was explained in the assignment sheet, in that case why and how did that work?
 Were there any pain points or problems?
 What did you learn from this assignment?